School bus crash sends 18 children, driver to hospitals - NewsBreak

 HUNTINGTON, WV (WOWK) – Cabell County dispatchers say no one was injured in a crash between a car and a USPS vehicle this evening.
 Dispatchers say the call came in around 5:51 p.m. regarding the crash at 1st Street and 3rd Avenue in Huntington.
 Witnesses tell WOWK 13 News the mail truck was sitting at […]

-MAGOFFIN COUNTY, Ky.
-(WYMT) - Officials with Magoffin County High School said a student made a “threatening statement” Wednesday evening.
-Officials said they immediately called Kentucky State Police to investigate.
-The student will not be allowed on school property until the investigation is complete.
-“Magoffin County Schools is...
+The Kentucky State Police are investigating an alleged threat made to Magoffin Co High School.
+School Officials said a student made a “threatening statement” Wednesday evening. on social media and they contacted the Kentucky State Police immediately after being notified of the “threat”.
+The student will not be allowed back on school property until the KSP investigation is complete.
+In a release made on the Magoffin Co H.S.
+Facebook page, Officials said, “Magoffin County Schools is taking the necessary precautions to address the issue with the safety of our students remaining the highest priority.”

 wchstv.com